odoo/documentation/sales/ebay/manage.rst

 default template only use the **eBay Description** field of the product.
 You can use html inside the **Description Template** and in the **eBay Description**.

+To use pictures in your listing, you need to add them as **Attachments** on the product template.

 Listing with variations
 =======================